 There are a large number of restaurants, for all kinds of budgets, that offer the most famous and delicious traditional dishes of Guatemala and street food.
 It is highly recommended to try at least Pepian, Guatemala’s national dish.

-Trying a good coffee is also a must, even better if you combine it with a tasty pastry.
+Trying some Guatemalan drinks, national beer or good coffee is also a must, and it is different from any coffee you have tasted before, and even better if you combine it with a tasty pastry.

-Plus, vegans and vegetarians will love the city, there are at least seven restaurants that cater to them and many others willing to modify their dishes.
+Plus, vegans and vegetarians will love the city, there are at least seven restaurants that cater to them, and many others are willing to modify their dishes.
 You can find a lot of family-friendly restaurants in Antigua

 People Watching at the Central Park

 The central park of Antigua Guatemala is the most popular one of the country.
 It is a small place, only a square block, but with tons of trees, benches, and a few fountains.
 It is a great place to chill out and see the locals living their daily lives.
 This is one of the most relaxing things to do in Antigua, Guatemala.

 Visiting one of the Many Markets